pabdue/CPP-Hub/README.md

 ## Overview

-CPP Hub is a easy-to-navigate Chrome extension designed to enhance your experience as a Cal Poly Pomona student.
+CPP Hub is an easy-to-navigate Chrome extension designed to enhance your experience as a Cal Poly Pomona student.
 It provides quick access to essential links and resources that you frequently use or need on campus.

 ## Features